global-trade-alert/docs/.api/dpa-data.md

 ## Pagination

-The Data endpoints allows to return an unlimited amount of entries.
-However, please limit the size of a single request to 1000 items, to avoid running into issues.
-Use the limit and offset parameters to paginate through the output.
+The Data endpoint allows to return a maximum of 1000 entries per request.
+Use the `limit` and `offset` parameters to paginate through the output.

 I.e. to get the first 1000 entries, set the limit to 1000 and the offset to 0.
 To get the next 1000 entries, set the limit to 1000 and the offset to 1000, and so forth.